hinczhang/GraduteThesis_Master/Papers/README.md

 ## In the eye of the beholder: A simulator study of the impact of Google Glass on driving performance
 ### Detail: [In the eye of the beholder: A simulator study of the impact of Google Glass on driving performance](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/In%20the%20eye%20of%20the%20beholder_%20A%20simulator%20study%20of%20the%20impact%20of%20Google%20Glass%20on%20driving%20performance.pdf), 《Accident Analysis and Prevention》, 2015, SCI 1, JCR Q1, IF 6.376
 ### Introduction
+The paper mainly researches the influence from the text in the Google glass.
+As in the AR or MR research, researchers always put texts or symbols on the screen, which might cause negative effect on users, for example, no-concentration on surroundings or mistakes.
 ### Methods
+20 participants with driving licenses and also reading messages during driving.
+Texts are played on the glass and the participants should read as more as possible, with the volume and mistakes recording.
+Use some indicators:
+- The NASA – Raw Task Load Index (NASA-RTLX) (Byers et al., 1989)
 ### Results
+1. People cannot gain experience in using Google glass with limitation.
+2. Compared with mobile phone, the lane excursions have no great difference.
+3. Reading in the glass has more advantage
 ### Remark
+The AR or MR device might lead to the ignorance of the surroundings.